 Do you have any ad blockers enabled in your browser?

-The Public Suffix List is a catalog of certain Internet effective top-level domains–enumerating all domain suffixes controlled by registrars.
+The Public Suffix List is a catalogue of certain Internet-effective top-level domains–enumerating all domain suffixes controlled by registrars.

-The implications of these domain suffixes is that first party cookies cannot be set on them.
+The implications of these domain suffixes is that first-party cookies cannot be set on them.
 Meaning, foo.example.co.uk can share cookie access with bar.example.co.uk, but example.co.uk should be walled off from cookies at example2.co.uk.
-The latter two domains could be registered by different owners.
+Different owners could register the latter two domains.

 Examples of domains on the Public Suffix List that are common in troubleshooting include: